GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 - It requires to specify special `this` keyword if there are a selection and argument values that contain spaces.

-Thanks to `getArgumentText` it is possible to capture text or link (when there is no selection) under any custom headline using `this` keyword.
+Thanks to `getArgumentText` it is possible capturing text or link (when there is no selection) under any custom headline using `this` keyword.
 The process is shown in the video above.

-By default, the command captures selection as plain text, but it could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.
+By default, the command extracts selection as plain text, but it could be obtained as org-formatted text, if the corresponding parameter is specified in the command arguments.

 Paste the following code into UbiquityWE command editor: